Introduction

 - Amplitude Shift Keying (ASK) represents digital data as variations in the amplitude of a carrier wave.

-- ASK signal may be generated by simply applying the incoming binary data and the sinusoidal carrier to the two inputs of a product modulator.
+- You can generate an ASK signal by applying the incoming binary data and the sinusoidal carrier to the two inputs of a product modulator.

 Frequency Shift Keying